Apollon76/independency/README.md

 builder.singleton(Database, create_db)
 ```

-If you need to pass some specific dependency as an argument to a factory use `Dependency`:
+If you need to pass some specific dependency as an argument to a factory, use `Dependency`:

 ```python3
 from independency import Dependency as Dep